 For Spring awards: November 13.
 Applications will be accepted between October 9-November 13.

 MathUGRAs are scholarships awarded on the merit of the applicant's proposal (one to two page description of project) as judged by the Mathematics Department's upper division of the undergraduate studies committee, the applicant's preparation (including past grades and courses taken), and a recommendation from a faculty member who is familiar with the applicant and will mentor the proposed project.
 Applicants will be informed of award decisions by the end of the semester.

-The selection committee may use the KU Undergraduate Research Award Evaluation Rubric Research projects as a guideline.
+The selection committee may use the KU Undergraduate Research Award Research Project Rubic that can be dowloaded from their website as a guideline.